lizmat/ParaSeq/README.md

 Flag.
 Defaults to `True`.
 If specified with a `False` value, then the batch size will **not** be altered from the size (implicitely) specified with the second positional argument.

+  * :catch / :!catch

+Flag.
+Defaults to `True`.
+If specified with a `False` value, then any exception that is thrown by any of the parallel worker threads, will be re-thrown immediately, rather than being presented on STDERR at the end of the process.

 racify
 ------